IamNator/jsonWriter/README.md

 ### Prerequisites

-go 1.1 or greater, to check your go version type the following commmand in your terminal
+go 1.1 or greater, to check your go version, type the following commmand in your terminal

 ```
 go version